SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ### Configuration in Lazy Loaded Modules

-If additional configuration is provided inside the lazy-loaded module, usually this configuration is not merged in the global application configuration.
-As a result, the configuration will not affect any component other than the lazy-loaded components.
+{% capture version_note %}
+{{ site.version_note_part1a }} 3.0 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

-However, Spartacus 3.x introduced compatibility mechanism that will merge any lazy loaded configuration into the global one, to support lazy loading scenarios for existing components and services.
-In most cases, especially when lazy loaded modules provides mostly default configuration, it works reliable, but can cause problems if overused, especially when two modules provide different configuration for the same part of the config.
-Such a scenarios can be fixed by providing necessary overrides in the main app.
+If additional configuration is provided inside the lazy-loaded module, Spartacus merges it into the global application configuration to support lazy loading scenarios for existing components and services.
+In most cases, especially when lazy-loaded modules provide mostly default configurations, this works reliably.
+However, it can cause problems if is overused, especially when two modules provide different configurations for the same part of the config.
+Scenarios such as these can be fixed by providing the necessary overrides in the main app.

-This mechanism is enabled by default in Spartacus 3.x and can be disabled with feature flag `disableConfigUpdates`.
-If you are developing new modules that have to hook into configuration from lazy loaded modules, you should use `ConfigurationService.unifiedConfig$` instead.
+The compatibility mechanism is enabled by default, and can be disabled with the `disableConfigUpdates` feature flag.
+If you are developing new modules that have to hook into configurations from lazy loaded modules, you should use the `ConfigurationService.unifiedConfig$` instead.
+This functionality is described in the following section.

-#### Unified configuration
+#### Unified Configuration

 Unified configuration provides a way to get a global configuration that includes both the root configuration and the configuration from already-loaded lazy-loaded modules.

-`ConfigurationService.unifiedConfig$` exposes unified configuration as an observable that will emit the new configuration each time it will change, so each time when lazy-loaded module with provided configuration will be loaded and instantiated.
+The `ConfigurationService.unifiedConfig$` exposes the unified configuration as an observable that emits the new configuration each time it changes.
+This happens, for example, every time a lazy-loaded module with a provided configuration is loaded and instantiated.

-All configuration parts are merged in a strict order, where the actual configuration will always override the default one and the configuration defined in the root module (app shell) will have precedence:
+All configuration parts are merged in a strict order, where the actual configuration always overrides the default one, and the configuration defined in the root module (that is, the app shell) has precedence.

-As an example, here is the order of merging different configurations provided in the root app and in two lazy loaded modules (each next item on the list can override the previous one):
+For example, the following is the order in which different configurations provided in the root app and in two lazy-loaded modules are merged, where each subsequent item in the list can override the previous one:

 - default root configuration
 - default configuration from lazy-loaded module 1
 - default configuration from lazy-loaded module 2
 - configuration from lazy-loaded module 1
 - configuration from lazy-loaded module 2
-  - root configuration (will always take precedence)
+- root configuration (always takes precedence)

 ### Providers in Lazy Loaded Modules

 Injection tokens provided in lazy-loaded modules are not visible to services provided in the app root.
 This applies especially to multi-provided tokens, such as `HttpInterceptors`, various Handlers, and so on.

-To mitigate this drawback, some Spartacus features like `PageMetaService` (consuming `PageMetaResolver` tokens) or `ConverterService` (consuming mostly adapter serializers and normalizers) are using Unified Injector under the hood.
-In this way they have access to lazy loaded tokens and can leverage them for global features.
+To mitigate this drawback, some Spartacus features, such as the `PageMetaService` (which consumes `PageMetaResolver` tokens), or the `ConverterService` (which mostly consumes adapter serializers and normalizers), use the unified injector under the hood.
+In doing so, they have access to lazy-loaded tokens and can leverage them for global features.

-For mechanism that are not relying on Unified Injector (e.g. most non-Spartacus libs like core Angular functionalities) you should always provide such tokens eagerly, in modules statically imported to your app root module.
+For mechanisms that do not rely on the unified injector (for example, functionality from most non-Spartacus libraries, such as the core Angular libraries), it is recommended that you always provide such tokens eagerly in modules that are statically imported into your app root module.

 #### Unified Injector

-The unified injector provides a way to inject a token, or multi-provided tokens, taking into account the root injector and the injectors from lazy-loaded features.
-The injector exposes an Observable that emits a new set of injectables for a specified token each time the status of the Unified Injector changes.
+The unified injector provides a way to inject a token, or multi-provided tokens, while taking into account the root injector and the injectors from lazy-loaded features.
+The injector exposes an observable that emits a new set of injectables for a specified token each time the status of the unified injector changes.

 ### Avoiding Importing the HttpClientModule in Your Lazy Loaded Modules